OmkarMokashi/Data-Migration-Accelerator-Cockpit-Server/README.md

 ## Cockpit Configuration
-Please modify the configuration properties as per your installations
+Please modify the configuration properties as per your installations (.env file)

 MONGO_DB=your mongo database, typical value by default is 'local' without quotes